Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/connection-problems.md

 ---
-title: "Can not connect to my ClickHouse server"
+title: "Can not connect to my ClickHouse® server"
-linkTitle: "Can not connect to my ClickHouse server"
+linkTitle: "Can not connect to my ClickHouse® server"
 weight: 100
 description: >-
-     Can not connect to my ClickHouse server.
+     Can not connect to my ClickHouse® server.
 ---

-## Can not connect to my ClickHouse server
+## Can not connect to my ClickHouse® server

 Errors like
 "Connection reset by peer, while reading from socket"

-1. Ensure that the clickhouse-server is running
+1. Ensure that the `clickhouse-server` is running

    ```sh
    systemctl status clickhouse-server